Plant Library

 Edible Qualities

-Banana Supreme Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
+Banana Supreme Pepper is an annual vegetable plant that is typically grown for its edible qualities.
 It produces yellow peppers (which are technically 'berries') which can be harvested at any point.
 The peppers have a mild taste and a crunchy texture.

 The peppers are most often used in the following ways: